git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 * New: Drawing of Push 2 display is now fully integrated.
 No external application is needed anymore.
 * New: Devices display an icon

+#9.23
+Requires Bitwig 2.1.
+* New: Setting for a preferred note view to use for new tracks.
+* New: Prevent flickering when accidently touching the tempo or position knob while tweaking one of the other 8 knobs.

 # 9.22
 Requires Bitwig 2.1.
 * New: The devices and track views use the 8th button above the display (2nd row on Push 1) for navigating up in the hierarchy.